Connect to an External Mail Service

 Google accounts have settings that restrict access to third-party applications that use less secure sign-in technology.
 By their definition, this applies to connections that authenticate with a username and password, which are vulnerable to hijacking.

 The setup requirements are based on the current setting for managing less secure apps.
-The requirements apply to the Google account that you use to authenticate with the Gmail server.
+The requirements apply to the Google account that you use to authenticate with the Gmail service.

 If you're connecting with a Google account that you manage yourself, the following options are available: